wxcctechsummit/wxcclabguides/labs/APIs.md

 - On the Analyzer Report for CSRs Today - Inspect the report - Right Click > Inspect.
 - Go to the network tab > Refresh > Search for a request in the format: `dataQuery?GET_DATA=`
 - Look at the response.
-- Copy this response out into a text editor.
+- Copy this response out into a t`ext editor.
-- Name the file analyzer.json
+- Name the file `analyzer.json` to enable automatic formatting as shown below, for ease of analysis.
-- Copy the content after the `query: { ... }` tags
+- Copy the content after the `query: { ... }` tags.
+That is your Query that you will URL encode to fetch the required reporting metadata.

 Example: